Scope of Training

 - Giving case-based and didactic presentations at a weekly resident conference

 Each fellow participates in evening and weekend call responsibilities, shared with and supervised by MSK staff.
-Fellows must spend two weeks in the Emergency Department on a night float rotation.
-One day each month, they gain additional exposure in pediatric MSK at CHOP and spend at least one day per month on the HUP Body MRI rotation.
+Fellows must spend one week in the Emergency Department on a night float rotation.

 Fellows are involved in a scholarly project that is to be completed, or nearly completed, by the end of the year.
 Dedicated academic time and workspace are provided for the project.

 Fellows may attend any departmental conference, clinical schedule permitting.
 An extensive digital MR and plain film teaching file is available for conference preparation.

 We support busy orthopedic surgery, trauma and rheumatology practices, as well as brisk inpatient and outpatient volumes.
 Our department has the latest CT, MR, fluoroscopy and ultrasound units.